He filmed a documentary on Singapore’s tattoo scene.

-As an art form itself, what do you think is the general consensus of having tattoos in Singapore?
-Do you think events like the Singapore Tattoo Convention helps normalise this art form?
+As an art form itself, what do you think is the consensus on having tattoos in Singapore?
+Do you think events like the Singapore Tattoo Convention help normalise this art form?

-Tattoos are generally accepted.
-There seems to be more tattooed people in Singapore.
-But I think there’s still a conservative segment of society that has their formed stereotypes of tattoo and tattooed people.
-I hope that Blood & Craft can help change their perspective.
-And the Singapore Ink Show does help normalise this art form, especially when you see the quality of tattoos on display there.
+Tattoos are, generally, accepted as there seems to be more tattooed people in Singapore these days.
+But I think there’s still a segment of society who are conservative and have stereotypes about people who have tattoos.
+I hope that Blood & Craft will help change their perspective.
+The Singapore Ink Show does help normalise this art form, especially when you see the quality of tattoos on display there.

-Even though having tattoos do not impede one’s capability at work, companies are still reluctant to hire inked persons.
+Though having tattoos does not impede one’s capability at work, companies are still reluctant to hire inked persons.
 Do you think this will change in the near future?

-When I go for corporate shoots or meeting, I always make sure to cover up my tattoos.
-I guess just not to give the more conservative folks any negative preconceptions about me.
+When I attend corporate shoots or meetings, I always cover my tattoos to prevent the more conservative folks from having any negative preconceptions about me.
 I think the public’s perception will change.
-Even now, it is more common to see facial tattoos on the streets.
+Even now, it is more common to see people with facial tattoos on the streets.

 What is something you hope your audience will take away from this series of yours?

-We hope the audience can see tattoos as an art form, to relate to the artists’ stories and be wowed by the craftsmanship possessed by these Singaporean artists.
+We hope the audience can see tattoos as an art form, relate to the artists’ stories and be wowed by the craftsmanship of these Singaporean artists.